mikerhodes/actionqueues/README.md

 An `ActionQueue` holds `Actions` for execution and rollback.
 Add `Action` objects to an `ActionQueue`.
 Call `ActionQueue#execute` to run the actions in the order added to the `ActionQueue`.
+Behaviour after this point is controlled using `Exception` objects raised during calls to either `execute` or `rollback`.

+The default case is that no exception is raised, and the next action in the queue is executed or rolled back.

+## Exceptions during `execute`

-If an `Action` raises an exception, this is propagated back up to the caller.
-Catch it and call `ActionQueue#rollback` to call rollback on the `Actions` that have been executed, including the one that raised the exception.
+If an `Action#execute` raises an exception, the ActionQueue notes where it's up to in the Actions queued up and then propagates the exception back up to the caller.

+It is the caller's responsibility to catch the exception and then to call `ActionQueue#rollback`.
+This is so the caller can know that the queue of actions failed and is able to log the exception (and possibly not call `rollback` at all).

+Calling `ActionQueue#rollback` will execute the `rollback` method on all actions where the `execute` method was called, including the one raising the exception, in the reverse order to that which the `execute` method was called.

 Rollback will not be called on actions where `execute` has not been called.

+## Exceptions during `rollback`

+If an exception is raised during the `rollback` method, the `ActionQueue` will silently swallow the exception and continue executing the `rollback` methods of earlier `Action` objects in the queue.

+This is because, in the rollback scenario, it's most likely that all rollback actions should happen so the library assumes this.
+Therefore `rollback` methods should do their own logging of exceptions before re-raising them.

+## Retrying failed operations

-If the `execute` method of an action encounters a problem that may be fixed by retrying, it should raise a `actionqueue.RetryActionException`, which takes an optional `ms_backoff` argument to specify a time to sleep.
-The `ActionQueue` will retry as long as the action keeps raising `actionqueue.RetryActionException`, so the action must maintain a retry count to avoid endless retries.
+There is an exception to the above rules.
+If the `execute` or `rollback` method raises a `actionqueue.ActionRetryException` then the `execute` or `rollback` method will be called again.
+The `ActionRetryException` init method takes an optional `ms_backoff` argument to specify a time to sleep before trying the method again, in milliseconds.

+The `ActionQueue` will retry as long as the action keeps raising `ActionRetryException`, so the action must maintain a retry count to avoid endless retries.

+## Example

 ```python
 import random